Binary and Extreme Quantization for Computer Vision

 • Unpublished work: We also encourage the submission of papers that summarize work in-progress.
 The idea of this type of submission is the dissemination of preliminary results or methods that fall within the overall scope of the workshop.

-Please upload submissions at: TBD
+Please upload submissions at: link

 Schedule